Flight cancellations and delays pile up after an FAA safety system outage

 White House press secretary Karine Jean-Pierre tweeted there was "no evidence" of a cyber attack.

-Sen. Ted Cruz, R-Tex., attacked the nationwide disruption as "completely unacceptable" and "the latest example of dysfunction within the Department of Transportation."
+Sen. Ted Cruz, R-Texas, attacked the nationwide disruption as "completely unacceptable" and "the latest example of dysfunction within the Department of Transportation."

 He also alluded to possible congressional action, saying "the administration needs to explain to Congress what happened" and that congress should "enact reforms in this year's FAA reauthorization."